Ann-Anahit/JS-Quiz/README.md

 * [GitPod](https://gitpod.io/) - IDE used to create the site.

-* [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.
+* [google-webfonts-helper](https://gwfh.mranftl.com/fonts) - To import the fonts used on the website.

 * [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.